icha024/spray-cloudant/README.md

 ```

 #### Spray-routing version
-As (mentioned in the official Spray documentation)[http://spray.io/project-info/current-versions/#shapeless-versions], **if you are using Spray-routing, then you need the version built for shapeless**.
+As [http://spray.io/project-info/current-versions/#shapeless-versions](mentioned in the official Spray documentation), **if you are using Spray-routing, then you need the version built for shapeless**.

 This library was tested with:
 ```